TheArkive/IronToolbar_ahk2/README.md

 * Testing for icons larger than 32 x 32.
 * More testing with TB_SETBUTTONSIZE.
 * Attempt to support automatic toolbar wrapping on window resize (not currently supported with `easyMode` enabled).
+* Attempt to support Drop targets and TBN_GETOBJECT for drag-drop onto a toolbar.

 </details>